dthain/opsys-sp22/project4/index.md

 So that you don't have to carry around a bunch of printers, we will give you a simulator `printsim` that reads simplified G-code and (gradually) produces an image on the screen, instead of a printed object.
+(It pauses a few moments at the end so that you can see the complete output.)
 Of course, the printing still takes some time to complete.
 Your job is to build a scheduler that will keep several printers busy at once.

 To begin, download the [printer simulator code](http://github.com/dthain/opsys-sp22/project4/src), build it on the student machines, and try out the examples given.
 Write a simple G-code program by hand that draws a shape or logo of some kind, and run it through the simulator to get the idea.
+Call this file `student.gcode` and keep it so you can turn it in later.

-You are welcome to examine the simulator, but you won't need to change it for this assignment.
+(You are welcome to examine the simulator code, but you won't need to change it for this assignment.)

 The Printer Scheduler
 ---------------------

-You will build a program called **printsched** for managing multiple 3D printers.
+Your goal is to build a program called **printsched** for managing multiple 3D printers.
 When started, it should accept a fixed number of printers to simulate as a command line argument.
 Then, it should print out a prompt and wait for input from the user.